The Gadget Show: 2012–2013: World Tour revamp

 In February 2012, it was announced that the show would be in a new, revamped format.
 It was called The Gadget Show: World Tour, and it started airing on 23 April 2012.
 The new version of the show saw presenters Jason Bradbury and Pollyanna Woodward travelling the world to test the latest gadgets and partake in a number of challenges.
-The reception of the show from fans, after the first few broadcasts were generally negative, questioning Jon, Ortis and Suzi's drop from the show.
+The intention was to reach a wider audience, and while viewing figures stayed high, the reception of the show from its core fans were generally negative, questioning Jon, Ortis and Suzi being dropped from the show.

 The next series, under the name The All New Gadget Show, began airing on 5 November 2012.
-It followed the same format as the previous series known as The Gadget Show: World Tour.
 Guests in this series included musical-comedy group Jonny & The Baptists as well as popular YouTube star Ali-A. Two specials aired in Spring 2013, a 'future' special and a 'Bank Holiday' special.

 2013–2016: Back to origins, presenter changes

 For the 17th series, Jason Bradbury and Pollyanna Woodward were joined by Countdown co-presenter Rachel Riley and former Gadget Show presenter Jon Bentley who re-joined the show as chief gadget tester.
 It was announced that The Gadget Show would return to its more traditional format, with a new studio.
 On 30 January 2014, it was announced that Ortis Deley would be returning to the show, replacing Pollyanna Woodward.
-On 25 April 2014, it was announced that Riley would be leaving the show and would be replaced by Olympic skeleton gold medallist, Amy Williams.
+On 25 April 2014, it was announced that Riley would be leaving the show.
+Riley was replaced by Olympic skeleton gold medallist, Amy Williams.

 From the 22nd series, in-studio presenter links were scrapped; so, the filmed inserts were linked by graphics and countdown clips with voiceover from Bradbury, Deley, Williams and Bentley.
 A new logo and graphics were also introduced.
 New features included profiles of YouTube creators and vloggers and a section called Gadget Help where viewers of the show can get tech help to solve their problems.
 For the 23rd series, the show returned to a Friday night slot for the first time since 2011.